Guidelines and principles for remuneration to senior executives

 |2015 - 20 March 2020

-The 2016 Annual General Meeting, like all Annual General Meetings since 2007, resolved on a cash-based option programme related to Ratos’s investments in portfolio companies.
-The programmes are carried out through the issue of synthetic options that are transferred at a market price.
-The programmes give key people within Ratos an opportunity to participate in the investments in the individual portfolio companies.
-Options related to an individual investment only have a value if Ratos’s annual return on the investment exceeds 10% (from option programme 2015).
-The purchase of options may be subsidised by the option purchaser receiving an extra cash compensation corresponding to a maximum of 50% of the option premium after deduction for 55% standard tax, whereby the compensation will be divided into equal components over five years and normally provided the person concerned is still working in the Ratos Group and still holds options acquired from Ratos.
-The total value of the issued options at the closing date will be a maximum of 3% of the difference between the actual realised value for Ratos’s investment at the closing date and the cost increased by 10% per year.
+The 2017 Annual General Meeting, like all Annual General Meetings since 2007, resolved on a cash-based option programme related to the Ratos’s investments in the companies.
+The programme is carried out through the issue of synthetic options that are transferred at market price.
+The programme gives the CEO and other key people within Ratos an opportunity to share in the investment result of the individual companies.
+Options related to an individual investment only have a value if Ratos’s annual return on the investment exceeds 8%.
+The total value of the issued options at the closing date will be a maximum of 5% of the difference between the actual realised value for Ratos’s investment at the closing date and the cost increased by 8% per year.
+Acquisition of synthetic options is subsidised by the purchaser receiving extra remuneration corresponding to a maximum of 50% of the option premium after deduction for 55% standard tax, whereby the remuneration is divided into equal parts for four years.
+Payment of rem neration is conditional upon continued employment.